How to Select the Right Nanopositioning System

 Nanopositioning device: Drive system & guiding system are frictionless and not limited in resolution.

-Micropositioning device: Other drive and guiding systems, such as scew drives, inertial drives, friction drives, ball bearings, roller bearings, etc.
+Micropositioning device: Other drive and guiding systems, such as screw drives, inertial drives, friction drives, ball bearings, roller bearings, etc.

 Piezo Nanopositioning Stages, Air Bearing Stages, Magnetic Bearings, and Traditional Micropositioning Stages

-There are several ways to achieve nano-precision motion.
+There are several ways to achieve nanometer precision motion.
 The best positioning systems avoid friction all together, in both the drive system (motor) and in the guiding system (bearings).
 Frictionless bearings also avoid the bearing rumble caused by balls and rollers and provide vibration-free motion with highly constant velocity.

 For short travel ranges, piezo drives with frictionless flexure guidance are the technology of choice.
 They combine fast response, extreme guiding precision, very long, maintenance-free service life and can easily achieve sub-nanometer step sizes.
 Due to the high stiffness and low inertia, piezo flexure stages can also achieve extremely fast step and settle times in the millisecond or microsecond range and high scanning rates with hundreds or thousands of Hz, both important features in optics, alignment and semiconductor test and manufacture.